 He started asking ‘WHY?’ to everything.”

 CHAPTER FOUR: A Colorful Narrative… In Black an White

-The wind was howling—the way coyote’s howl at the moon,
+The wind was howling the way coyote’s howl at the moon,

 “Ahwooo…wooo…wooo…wooo!”
 Trees bending with each howl.

 “You, tree on the left, bend that way.
 You, tree on the right, bend the other way.” said the wind — and a bottle of twelve-year old scotch.

-A swift gale caused the night owls—folks out bar hopping—to fly backwards.
-The actual night owls were getting a hoot out of watching the drunks frantically flapping their arms about in an effort to stand up straight.
+While real night owls got a hoot out of witnessing the sight.
+There they were, a bunch of drunks frantically flapping their arms about in an effort to stand upright while being blown backwards.